Contact Dr Leigh Dunn

 - Structures and Materials

-Leigh joined Apollo Metals UK Ltd (latterly ThyssenKrupp Aerospace) in 2002 working within the commercial and account management aspect of the company.
-His final appointment within ThyssenKrupp Aerospace UK Ltd was as a Global Programs Manager, which commenced early in 2008.
-He departed ThyssenKrupp Aerospace to conduct a full-time PhD at Cranfield University.
+I joined Apollo Metals UK Ltd (latterly ThyssenKrupp Aerospace) in 2002 working within the commercial and account management aspect of the company.
+My final appointment within ThyssenKrupp Aerospace UK Ltd was as a Global Programs Manager, which commenced early in 2008. this gave me valuable experience in the commercial side of sales, business development and account management.
+I departed ThyssenKrupp Aerospace to conduct a full-time PhD at Cranfield University.

-Having completed his PhD in early 2013, Leigh remained at Cranfield University's Safety and Accident Investigation Centre (CSAIC) as a full-time teaching and research fellow.
-During this period Leigh was module and CPD course lead for Fundamentals of Material Failures for Accident Investigators, Legal Skills for Accident Investigators and the Applied Safety Assessment Workshop.
-In addition Leigh taught industry professionals on courses contained within CSAIC's wider Accident Investigation short course portfolio.
+Having completed my PhD in early 2013, I remained at Cranfield University's Safety and Accident Investigation Centre (CSAIC) as a full-time teaching and research fellow.
+During this period I was module and CPD course lead for Fundamentals of Material Failures for Accident Investigators, Legal Skills for Accident Investigators and the Applied Safety Assessment Workshop.
+In addition I taught industry professionals on courses contained within CSAIC's wider Accident Investigation short course portfolio.

-In 2016, Leigh departed Cranfield University to work as a Serious Incident Reviewer for East London NHS Foundation Trust (ELFT).
-Leigh was responsible for leading high quality safety investigations, conducting detailed analysis, and making safety recommendations, on serious incidents that occurred within ELFT.
-In May 2018, Leigh re-joined Cranfield University as a Lecturer in Aircraft Accident Investigation.
+In 2016, I departed Cranfield University to work as a Serious Incident Reviewer (safety investigator) for East London NHS Foundation Trust (ELFT).
+I was responsible for leading high quality safety investigations, conducting detailed analysis, and making safety recommendations, on serious incidents that occurred within ELFT.
+In May 2018, I re-joined Cranfield University as a Lecturer in Aircraft Accident Investigation.